patricksavalle/devops-project-template/content/developer-testing-strategy.md

 # Developer Testing Strategy

-Developer testing is automated testing used to check if the application code is ready to be deployed.
+Developer testing (a.k.a unit-testing) is automated testing used to check if the application code is ready to be deployed.

 ```